 If you have any time left during the exam, try to go through your questions once again and check if everything is running and working as expected.

 Once you complete the exam, usually you get the results within the next 36 hours.
 If you failed, don’t worry, you’ll have a free retake.

 Don’t stress yourself too much during the exam, keep calm and try to „think simple“.
 The questions are pretty straight-forward.
-If you went through the udemy CKA course and if you’re able to comfortably solve the practical tests, then you should be able to pass the exam.
+If you took our Foundation and advanced level Trainings which are supported with practical drills, you should confortably be able to pass the exam.
 Good luck!